 Students must apply for the Accelerated Master's Program (AMP) during spring semester of their junior year.
 Students interested in the AMP can request information in writing from the Chemistry department.
-Recommendation for admission will be based upon the student's prior academic record with particular attention paid to performance in upper-division 200-level Chemsitry courses.
+Recommendation for admission will be based upon the student's prior academic record with particular attention paid to performance in upper-division 200-level Chemistry courses.
 Following formal Graduate College admission to the Accelerated Master's Program, up to six credits of approved graduate course work may be taken that may be counted toward both the undergraduate and graduate degree requirements.
-Generally, AMP students must begin a research project by or during the summer prior to their senior year.
+Generally, AMP students begin research by or during the summer prior to their senior year.